Pedrojimvi/Pedrojimvi/README.md

 ### Hi there I'm Pedrojimvi👋

 # 💫 About Me:
-- 🌍 I am currently located in Madrid 🇪🇸.<br> - 🧠 I am a cross-platform application and software developer.<br> - 💻 I have experience in programming languages and have applied them in several projects.
+🌍 I am currently located in Madrid 🇪🇸.<br>🧠 I am a cross-platform application and software developer.<br>💻 I have experience in programming languages and have applied them in several projects.

 ## 🌐 Socials: